teniolajoda100/OOP-Proj/README.md

 2.volume

 This foundational step will enable us to create an engaging music visualization in Java.

-End result: We decided to use an algorithm that we developed.
+#
  We wanted it to draw images based on if its in the chorus, or the pre chorus.
 We wanted to do this by simply measuring the volume/ frequency of the song and draw images based on how loud and energetic the frequencies are.

-We ran into some trouble when we realised that some parts of the song in the beggining would randomly be loud and the system would pick that up.
-So we developed an algorithm based around the song that waits a certain amount of time before it starts to check if it's in the chorus.
+ We ran into some trouble when we realised that some parts of the song in the beginning would randomly be loud and the system would pick that up.
+So we spent more time developing an algorithm that can pick up the frequency and the volume so it can be more accurate.

+End result: We created an algorithm in the frequencyvol.java file to extract the volume without the frequency.
+It passed it's testing stages and aided us in moving towards creating a refined version that is more complex and accurate and extracts both the frequency and volume.

 Week 2: (College Week8)